chloealbright/DevHiveMind/_Low Priority Refinement/Database/DBMS Keys.md

 #### Composite Key
-A composite key is a set of two or more attributes ensuring unique tuple identification.
-Example:
+A composite key is a combination of two or more attributes that collectively ensure the unique identification of a tuple.

-- A key composed of multiple columns to uniquely identify a record.
+- Comprising multiple columns to achieve a distinctive record identification.
-- Combines two or more attributes to create a unique identifier.
+- Involves the amalgamation of two or more attributes to form a singular, unique identifier.

 - { Name, Phone }

 #### Compound Key:
 - Similar to a composite key, a compound key is composed of multiple columns, but these columns may individually represent partial keys.

 #### Unique Key
 A unique key ensures uniqueness but allows one null value.
 Examples include `SSN`, `Email`, or { Name, Phone }.

-- Similar to a primary key but allows null values.
-- Ensures that each value in the field is unique.
-- Often used when a column needs to have unique values but doesn't need to serve as the primary key.
+Often used when a column needs to have unique values but doesn't need to serve as the primary key.

 #### Super Key
 A super key is a set of attributes that uniquely identifies a tuple.